dbones/dbones.github.io/_posts/2019-01-12-tdd-an-ioc-container-part-3.md

 Taking the trasient benchmark we are at 1.1 uS (microseconds) however if we look at creating objects without any IoC intervention it was at 24 nS (nanoseconds).
 Where is the gap and can it be closed?

-Grace, this is another IoC container, I would catagorise it as one of the new generation.
+Grace, this is another IoC container, I would categorize it as one of the new generation.

 ![](https://raw.githubusercontent.com/dbones/dbones.github.io/master/images/posts/2019/bonsai/perf-04.PNG)